Counterfactual Simulation Training for Chain-of-Thought Faithfulness: Experiments

 \textbf{Design.} We run CST on \gpt using a \qwen simulator.
 We use four datasets, SNLI, ETHICS-commonsense, ETHICS-justice, and MMLU-Pro-law.
 For each dataset, we run with cue-based counterfactuals and model-based counterfactuals separately.
 Results with MMLU are in Appendix \Cref{fig:mmlu-fig}.
 We report G-mean for in-distribution cues (see Appendix \Cref{fig:ID-vs-OOD-cues} for generalization on OOD cues).

 \textbf{Results.} Results are shown in \Cref{fig:main-fig}.
-First, the top row shows that CST improves monitorability of CoT reasoning.
-We see reasoning-monitor G-mean increase significantly across all four settings, ranging from +31 points to +48 points ($p <$ 1e-4 across comparisons).
+The top row shows that CST improves monitorability of CoT reasoning.
+We see reasoning-monitor G-mean increase significantly across all settings, ranging from +31 points to +48 points ($p <$ 1e-4 across comparisons).
 Importantly, this effect is driven by changes in the CoT itself, not the model answers.
-This is shown by the relatively stable outcome-only monitor performance across settings.
-Qualitative examples are analyzed later in Sec.\ \ref{sec:qualitative_analysis}.
+This is shown by the stable outcome-only monitor performance.
+Qualitative examples are analyzed later in Sec.~\ref{sec:qualitative_analysis}.

 \looseness=-1 Model-based counterfactuals show smaller gains in counterfactual simulatability, and these gains are not always driven by the CoT itself.
 On SNLI and ETHICS-justice, CST improves the faithfulness of the CoT, as measured by the difference between reasoning and outcome-only monitors (1.5$\rightarrow$2.4 points and 1.5$\rightarrow$3 points, respectively; $p <$ 1e-4 for both end-of-training comparisons).
-But on ETHICS-commonsense and MMLU-Pro-law, counterfactual simulatability improves \emph{by virtue of model answers}, not via the CoT.
+But on ETHICS-commonsense and MMLU-Pro-law, simulation accuracy improves \emph{by virtue of model answers}, not via the CoT.
 This is shown by the increasing accuracy of the outcome-only simulator.
 Interestingly, we see no simulatability improvements for model-generated counterfactuals on MMLU (Appendix \Cref{fig:mmlu-fig}).
 We take this to mean that process or skill-based tasks are more amenable to counterfactual simulation, relative to tasks primarily testing for specific knowledge \citep{limpijankit2025counterfactual}.

-\looseness=-1 We conclude that CST improves CoT monitorability for cue influence and counterfactual simulatability for generic, model-generated counterfactuals.
+\looseness=-1 We conclude that CST improves CoT monitorability and simulatability.
 These improvements are driven by changing the CoT itself in most settings (6 of 8 comparisons here).
-Where improvements are not driven by the CoT itself, CST still has the effect of improving answer consistency, as evidenced by rising outcome-only monitor performance (on model-generated counterfactuals for ETHICS-commonsense and MMLU-Pro-Law).
-Overall, the most successful setting is cue influence monitoring: for the SNLI experiment in \Cref{fig:lead-fig}, CST improves monitor recall from 12\% to 87\% while keeping FPR at only 3\%.
+Where improvements are not driven by the CoT itself, CST still has the effect of improving answer consistency, as evidenced by rising outcome-only monitor performance (bottom row, ETHICS-commonsense and MMLU-Pro-Law).
+Overall, the most successful setting is cue influence monitoring: for SNLI, for example, CST improves monitor recall from 12\% to 87\% while keeping FPR at below 3\%.